-In this part, you will need the $0.000200\ M$ iron(III) solution and the $1\ M$ potassium thiocyanate solution.
+In this part, you will need the 0.000200 M iron(III) solution and the 1 M potassium thiocyanate solution.

 1. Prepare 6 tubes by adding to each tube the required volumes of the provided solutions, as described in the table below.
-Take note that volumes are additive in each tube.